deis/deis/README.md

 Use `deis run` to execute one-off commands and explore the deployed container.
 Coming soon: `deis attach` to jump into a live container.

+## Known Issues

+We have sometimes seen the VM reboot while doing `make build` against a Vagrant virtual machine.
+If you see this issue using a recent version of Vagrant and the current master version of Deis, please add to the issue report at https://github.com/coreos/coreos-vagrant/issues/68 to help us pin it down.

 ## License

 Copyright 2014, OpDemand LLC